 With illegal drugs, abuse begins at the moment of first use.
-But with legal substances such as alcohol or prescription medication, it is a little harder to identify the transition.
+But, with legal substances such as alcohol or prescription medication, it is a little harder to identify the transition.
 Generally speaking, abuse occurs when the individual begins taking the drug regularly, in a way that could be considered harmful.
 They may be taking it in higher doses or more frequently.
-It is this point at which the user starts taking the drug for the “high,” rather than its intended use.
+It is this point at which the user starts taking the drug for the “high,” rather than the intended use.

 The next stage of the addiction cycle occurs when the user abuses the substance over a long period, developing a tolerance.
-The brain begins to undergo chemical changes, which mean the original dosage no longer produces the same effects.
+The brain begins to undergo chemical changes, which means the original dosage no longer produces the same effects.
 At this point, they may increase the frequency and dosage to chase the initial high, but tolerance to the increased dosage will inevitably occur.
 This leads to a cycle of increased use and tolerance, which can progress into much more severe substance abuse.